CS684: Embedded System Course

 1. Motors: On AlphBot, motors are already connected.

 2. IR Proximity Sensors: You need to connect sensors to the AlphaBot.
 You can connect the sensors to the shield pins provided on top PCB of the AlphaBot.
 Total 5 + 2 IR proximity sensors are provided in the kit.
 You can decide on the number of sensors and position of the sensors accoriding to your algorithm.
-You can use the sensor either in anlog or in digital mode.
+You can use the sensor either in analog or in digital mode.

 Programming Instructions: